Change lives, Give hope, Reach out

 Click on Get Started to receive more information on current volunteer opportunities or if you're ready, fill out the volunteer interest form on this page!

-Career Mentors are our priority volunteer opportunity.
-Whether you are volunteering on your own or with a spouse, partner or friend, being a Career Mentor offers you an opportunity to support clients on their journey to independence through helping them achieve livable wage employment.
+Mentors are our priority volunteer opportunity.
+Whether you are volunteering on your own or with a spouse, partner or friend, being a Mentor offers you an opportunity to support clients on their journey to independence through helping them achieve livable wage employment, navigate the educational system, understand how to pay bills and set-up a checking account and more.

 You will be matched with the client that your own skills, preferences, and schedule align most closely.